Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Introduction

 \section{Introduction}

 Fast radio bursts (FRBs) are brief yet extremely bright transients, lasting only a few milliseconds and spanning frequencies from roughly 100 MHz to several GHz.
-As the initial pulse travels through the ionised gas in both the galactic and intergalactic medium (IGM), it becomes dispersed: lower-frequency ($\nu$) components arrive later, producing a delay that scales as $\Delta t(\nu) \propto \Delta(1/\nu^{2})$.
+As the initial pulse travels through the ionised gas in both the \review{host galaxy and the large-scale structure (LSS)\footnote{In the literature this contribution is often called the inter-galactic medium (IGM) contribution.}}, it becomes dispersed: lower-frequency ($\nu$) components arrive later, producing a delay that scales as $\Delta t(\nu) \propto \Delta(1/\nu^{2})$.
 The proportionality constant, known as the dispersion measure (DM), corresponds to the total column density of free electrons along the line of sight (LOS) to the FRB \citep[see e.g.][]{2007Sci...318..777L, thornton_population_2013, petroff_real-time_2015, connor_non-cosmological_2016, champion_five_2016, chatterjee_direct_2017}.